slemire/slemire.github.io/_posts/2020-08-01-htb-writeup-oouch.md

 ![](/assets/images/htb-writeup-oouch/Screenshot_17.png)

-What we need to do here if have an administrator submit the token code that the authorization server returned to us and that will give us administrator privileges on that application.
+What we need to do here is have an administrator submit the token code that the authorization server returned to us and that will give us administrator privileges on that application.
 We must drop the initial request our client makes though because the code can only be used once.
 Using the contact form we can perform the SSRF to get the admin to authorize us.

 ![](/assets/images/htb-writeup-oouch/Screenshot_18.png)